Leslie Lynch King Sr.: First marriage

 While one of his sisters, Marietta, was at Wellesley College in Wellesley, Massachusetts, King met and courted her roommate, Dorothy Ayer Gardner of Harvard, Illinois.
-They were married on September 7, 1912 at Christ Episcopal Church.
+They were married on September 7, 1912, at Christ Episcopal Church.
 Dorothy and King returned to Omaha where King was working.
 King was eight years older than his wife.
 When they returned to Omaha, Dorothy discovered that King was not as wealthy as he claimed; in fact, he was deep in debt.
-On their honeymoon to the West Coast and then in Omaha, King abused his wife, and eventually threw her out.
+On their honeymoon to the West Coast and then in Omaha, King abused his wife and eventually threw her out.
 Dorothy returned to her parents' home in Illinois, and a few weeks later Leslie came to their home and Dorothy agreed to return to Omaha with him.

 They initially lived with his parents at 3202 Woolworth in the Hanscom Park neighborhood, a central part of the city.
 After returning from Illinois, however, they moved into a basement apartment.
 Their son, Leslie Jr., was born on July 14, 1913.
 Dorothy had quickly learned that King was abusive, short-tempered and had trouble with alcohol.
 A few days after their son's birth, King gestured at his wife and son with a butcher knife and threatened to kill them.
 Dorothy quickly completed plans to leave her husband; she would not tolerate the abuse, or the threats to their son's safety.
 King also quarreled with his mother-in-law.

 Sixteen days after the birth, Dorothy Gardner King left Omaha with her son for Oak Park, Illinois, home of her sister Tannisse and brother-in-law Clarence Haskins James.
 From there, she moved to the home of her parents Levi Addison Gardner and Adele Augusta (née Ayer) in Grand Rapids, Michigan.
 On December 19, 1913, an Omaha court granted a divorce to the Kings.
 Leslie King refused to pay child support, and the court found that he had no money and no job.
 King's father had recently fired him for mismanaging a warehouse, overdrawing his bank account, and poor personal conduct.
 In 1916, Charles H. King agreed to pay the delinquent alimony and future child support until his death on the stipulation that Dorothy drop charges against Leslie.

 On February 1, 1917, Dorothy Gardner King married Grand Rapids businessman Gerald Rudolff Ford.
-They called her son Gerald Ford Jr., although he was not formally adopted.
-In honor of his stepfather, in 1935 at the age of 22, young Gerald legally changed his name to Gerald Rudolph Ford, adopting the more-common spelling of his middle name.
+They called her son Gerald Rudolph Ford Jr., although he was not formally adopted.
+In honor of his stepfather, in 1935 at the age of 22, young Gerald legally changed his name to this, adopting the more-common spelling of his middle name.
 The Fords also had three sons together.